Mutation-first development: a call to action

 - never removes those event handlers, leading to memory leaks

-- is not aware of its environment and will not process new dynamic content
+- is not aware of DOM mutations and will not operate on new, dynamic content

 - adds, moves or removes elements, both upon initialization and during use